jrkernan/slack-drive-archiver/README.md

 ## Features

-The system categorizes uploaded content into folders:
+The system categorizes uploaded content into Google Drive folders:

 - Messages (for text-only messages)
 - Attachments (for messages with only media files like images, videos, or audio)